 For a dairy-free hot chocolate, simply swap out regular milk for coconut milk.
-I prefer canned coconut milk (either whole-fat or low-fat) as opposed to boxed milks or nut milks because of its neutral flavor and silky texture (I find that nut milks can give the hot chocolate an off flavor, but that’s subjective).
+I prefer canned coconut milk (either whole-fat or low-fat) as opposed to boxed milks or nut milks because of its neutral flavor and silky texture (I find that nut milks can give hot chocolate an off-flavor, but that’s subjective).
 To make it vegan, use maple syrup instead of honey.

 Mexican hot chocolate